 Technically, the city Youth Department of Hudson, New York should have started fingerprinting its employees more than eight years ago.
 In May 2010, the city passed a local law mandating fingerprinting and criminal background checks for all Youth Department hires.
 According to a report from Hudson Valley 360, those checks never happened.
-Hudson’s Youth Department has been violating local law for the better part of a decade.
-The department is reportedly taking steps to comply at last with the 2010 law.
+Hudson’s Youth Department has been violating

 The law was a response to an incident in March 2010 in which a maintenance worker for the Hudson Youth Center was arrested by the FBI.
 The maintenance worker, Dowayne Scott, was accused of producing child pornography with a 15-year-old female victim.
 The city Youth Department fired him right away, but city officials maintained that Scott should never have been hired.
 Scott had a criminal record and had previously spent three years in prison on a drug conviction.
 The oversight prompted officials to pass a law that would require fingerprinting and criminal background checks for all Youth Department hires over the age of 18.
 The law also mandated the use of random drug testing policies within all Youth Department operations.